 There are a ton of Elvis Week events.
 Some are official Graceland-sanctioned and others are…not.
 It's best to plan ahead, especially if you've got limited time.
 I also recommend buying advance tickets to events ASAP, as seats and space are limited.
 Here's a very brief, very basic rundown of just a few of the events.
 For the full schedule and details go here.

-– The Ultimate ETA Contest (August 11, 12, and 14) – Graceland Elvis Week Main Stage
+– The Ultimate ETA Contest (August 10, 11, 13) – Graceland Elvis Week Main Stage

-– Elvis A Capella Shows (August 14, 15, and 16) – Graceland Elvis Week Main Stage
+– A Salute to Memphis Music (August 13) – Graceland Elvis Week Main Stage

 3. Check Out The Other Elvis and Memphis Music Sites

-After you go to Graceland and check out the brand-new immersive iPad tours (narrated by John Stamos – fancy), there's plenty more Memphis music history to explore.
+After you go to Graceland, there's plenty more Memphis music history to explore.
 Visit Sun Studios (where Elvis got his big break), Levitt Shell (where he played his first concert), and Lauderdale Courts (where he lived as a teen).